jbeuckm/Splasher/README.md

 ./splasher.js example.html ./defaults.json
 ```

-Or generate the example app icon sizes like this:
+Or generate the example app iOS icon sizes like this:

 ```
-./splasher.js icons.html ./icons.json
+./splasher.js icons.html ./ios_icons.json
 ```

 Make your own config file to build whatever set of sizes your app needs.